bareos/bareos/docs/manuals/en/new_main_reference/source/chapter17/recycling.rst

 If you wish to reuse the tape by giving it a new name, use the :strong:`relabel` instead of the :strong:`purge` command.

-.. raw:: latex

 .. warning::
    The :strong:`delete` command can be dangerous.
-Once it is done, to recover the File records, you must either restore your database as it was before the :strong:`delete` command or use the :ref:`bscan` utility program to scan the tape and recreate the database entries.
+Once it is done, to recover the File records, you must either restore your database as it was before the :strong:`delete` command or use the :ref:`bscan` utility program to scan the tape and recreate the database entries.}